British Rail Class 756

-A total of 24 units are to be built, split between seven three-car units and 17 four-car units.
+A total of 24 units were built, split between 7 three-car units and 17 four-car units.

 History

 The Wales & Borders rail franchise, awarded to KeolisAmey Wales with effect from 14 October 2018, included a commitment requiring that the operator oversee a full fleet replacement during the franchise period.
 As part of this process, KeolisAmey placed an order with Stadler in February 2019 for the 24 FLIRT tri-mode units that came to be designated Class 756.
 The tri-mode capabilities are intended to facilitate operations over lines that have only been partially electrified.
-Production of the fleet was underway by mid-2021, and entry into service is expected in 2023.
+Production of the fleet was underway by mid-2021.

+The Class 756 officially entered service on 18 November 2024, and for consecutive days, after initially entering service on one previous day of 15 November 2024.

 Operators

 Transport for Wales

-When built, Transport for Wales Rail Class 756 units will operate services on the Rhymney line and Vale of Glamorgan Line.
+Transport for Wales Rail Class 756 units currently operate services between Cardiff-Merthyr Tydfil, Cardiff-Aberdare and Cardiff-Treherbert.

+It is expected that the Class 756 units will move across to the Rhymney Line from late 2025 as the Class 398 tram-trains enter service.

 Technical details

 Class 756 units have three or four passenger vehicles, along with a separate "Power Pack" vehicle near the centre of the unit that contains a diesel generator set and three battery modules.
 The diesel generator produces 480 kW, while the batteries are capable of supplying up to 1300 kW.
 All vehicles are linked by unpowered Jacobs bogies, while the outermost bogie at each end of each unit carries the traction motors.

+The batteries use Lithium-titanium-oxide chemistry, with the capacity of 447 kWh for 3-car units and 559 kWh for 4-car units.